English

 Over Molding Case Studies

 To illustrate the practical applications and benefits of careful material selection in overmolding, this section presents several case studies that highlight successful implementations across different industries.
-These examples demonstrate how the right material choices can solve specific design challenges and improve product performance.
+These examples illustrate how strategic material choices can address specific design challenges and enhance product performance.

 Case Study 1: Automotive Gear Shift